 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-Scandinavia Urban Design offers 3 international development college credits through Lesley University.
+Scandinavia Urban Design offers 3 interdisciplinary college credits through Lesley University.
 Additionally, students earn 5 hours of documented community service.

 This course provides students with an in-the-field examination of sustainability and urban design.
 Through studying how Denmark and Sweden have utilized their surroundings to create sustainable cities, you’ll emerge with the knowledge of how to apply similar ideas to solve unique issues in a number of other countries and situations.
 In simple and concrete terms, learn how to design a city holistically with the goal of making it more efficient, sustainable, livable and happy.